 Ever thought of developing new software, web, numeric, or even gaming applications?
 Programming is a vastly expanding world where you can code a program to perform any task you can imagine.
 It's made up of numerous languages that formulate these programs.
 We are inviting you to join us this fall for our coding courses!
 We provide a wide range of course levels in Python, Scratch and a few other languages, and we accept people of all ages from around the world.

-The Python Club’s fall cycle starts October 22th and ends December 18th.
-In these eight weeks, we plan to offer 18 programming courses in a wide variety of languages and levels.
+The Python Club’s winter cycle starts Juanuary 28th and ends March 19th.
+In these eight weeks, we plan to offer 21 programming courses in a wide variety of languages and levels.
 We are offering classes at multiple different times on either Saturdays or Sundays.
 After each lesson, there will be a short homework assignment.
 Most instructors of our club are teenagers.
-The price of the course is $104-$200 (for eight 60 min long classes; we accept credit/debit cards and Paypal).
+The price of the course is $104 (for eight 60 min long classes; we accept credit/debit cards and Paypal).

-Our fall schedule is now open.
+Our winter schedule is now open.
 You can find it here.

-We usually provide Scratch, Python, Data Science: machine learning and data analytics courses, but our list of courses changes each season/cycle in response to demand for that course.
+We usually provide Scratch, Python, Introduction to Artificial Intelligence, Java courses, but our list of courses changes each season/cycle in response to demand for that course.
 Each course is 8 lessons long with 1 lesson per week where each lesson is $13, making a whole course $104.
-As one exception, our Data Science: machine learning and data analytics course is $200 and is taught by a professor.
 Each class has about 5-20 students and is 60 minutes long.
 After each lesson, one hour worth of homework is assigned on the topics covered in class.

 Continue reading below for more information on each course.
 After reading the course descriptions below, choose which one best describes the level you are at or click below to take a diagnostics test to check which class you are ready for.